metal-ts/schema/README.md

 1. Declarative api inspired by `zod`
 2. First class type-safety
-3. Handsome error trackings
+3. Error trackings and messages
 4. Fast to use - upto 5x faster than `zod`
-5. Small - 6.6kb
+5. Small bundle size - 6.5kb

 ## In a nutshell